 Now select Format only cells that contain the option, then in the first drop down select “Specific Text” and in the second drop-down select either of the 4 options: containing, not containing, beginning with, ending with.
 In the example below, we use beginning with “J” and then select Format button to select Blue as the fill color.

-Conditional format based on other cell value
+Conditional format based on another cell value

-Again follow the same procedure
+Again follow the same procedure.

 First, select the cell on which you want to apply conditional format, here we need to select cell E3.
 On the home tab, in the Styles subgroup, click on Conditional Formatting→New Rule.